SushiWaUmai/Highschool-Presentations/slides/english/utopia-distopia.md

 ---

 <!-- _class: lead -->
-# We always have utopian elemnts in distopian literature
+# We always have utopian elemnts in dystopian literature

 ---